pramethg/FUSPA/README.md

 ├── vol_B_4
 ├── vol_B_27
 ```
-    * mask: A double matrix with size 91x121 filtering the part of image showing in Figure.
+    * mask_sO2: A double matrix with size 91x121 filtering part of unmixed sO2 map of Figure.
 2d

+    * mask_fUS: A double matrix with size 389x491 filtering part of fUS map of Figure.
+2b

     * vol_B_55: A double matrix with size 11x215x325 containing the data to generate fUS image at Bregma -5.5 with of Fig. 2b